noidexe/Enjin-Coin-Documentation/docs/unity.md

 ## Before You Start

-Before you start working with Unity, you'll need a Cloud Platform account.
+Before you start working with Unity, you'll need a Trusted Cloud Platform account.
 See [here](./starthere.md) about getting one.

 Also, you won't be able to do much without at least one wallet funded with ENJ or ETH